wattanunteeratanapong/Dont-Deal-With-The-Devil/README.md

 - "It’s always fascinating, watching someone who thinks they know what’s at stake.
 Let's see how long that confidence lasts."
 - "I’m sure you’ve heard the rumors, but now, you're here.
 Ready to see if they’re true?"
 - "I can tell you’ve got a spark.
 Let’s see if you can keep it burning through the game."
+- "Not everything is as it seems, and not every person either."
 ### In Game
 - "Ah, so you've arrived.
 I’ve been expecting you."
 - "You’ve come to gamble, haven’t you?
 Be careful... the stakes are higher than you think."